Azalia Snail: Solo albums

 After graduating high school, Snail moved to New York City and worked as a writer.
-In 1987, she began jamming with other musicians in bars, including Fly Ashtray in The Bronx, and soon branched off on her own to record solo music.
+In 1987, she began jamming with other musicians in bars, including Fly Ashtray in The Bronx and soon branched off on her own to record solo music.
 In the late 1980s, she sent samples of her material to a radio show called "Lo-Fi" on WFMU in New Jersey.
 The station's DJ played her songs regularly, and she soon became known as the "Queen of Lo-Fi".
-Snail later distanced herself from the lo-fi label, saying that her music is now recorded professionally.
+Snail later distanced herself from the lo-fi label, saying her music is now recorded professionally.
 However, the exposure she gained on the radio show prompted her to start performing as a solo artist.
 During the 1990s, she toured North America and Europe with multiple bands, including Low, Trumans Water and The Grifters.

 Snail's music shuns conventional melody and often includes elements of noise.
 Her unconventional approach to music was influenced, in part, by her experiences with hallucinogens.
 In the early 1990s, she occasionally used LSD and magic mushrooms to enhance her perceptions.
 Though she has never used hallucinogens since, she says, "I'm a big believer in Timothy Leary and Aldous Huxley and a lot of important philosophers who have all taken drugs to expand their horizons.
 I don't think you have to keep doing it throughout your whole life, and I don't believe everybody needs that, but it definitely turns you on to a whole new world and possibilities.
 I was interested in experiencing some of the things my favorite writers, artists and musicians have.
 I wanted to feel how they felt."

 During the 1990s, Snail wrote and recorded eight solo albums.
-The albums generally featured several guest musicians, but Snail played the majority of the instruments herself, including guitars, zithers, keyboards, theremin and percussion.
+The albums generally featured several guest musicians, but Snail played most of the instruments herself, including guitars, zithers, keyboards, theremin, and percussion.
 She also engineered and produced many of the albums.